fortran-lang/stdlib/doc/specs/stdlib_selection.md

 The user can optionally specify `left` and `right` indices to constrain the search for the kth-smallest value.
-This can be useful if you have previously called `select` to find a smaller or larger rank (that will have led to partial sorting of `array`, thus implying some constraint on the location).
+This can be useful if you have previously called `select` to find a smaller or larger rank (that will have led to partial sorting of `array`, thus implying some constraints on the location).

 * `arg_select` is used to find the index of the kth-smallest entry of an array.
 In this case the input array is not modified, but the user must provide an